Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Pay all the money that you owe
     - The settlement of all his debts

+## Shed

+- To get rid of
+    - The company is planning to shed about a quarter of its workforce.
+    - A diet that helps you shed pounds.
+- To fall off (for plants)
+    - The trees were starting to shed their leaves.

+## Snatch

+- To take something away from someone
+    - The thief snatched her purse and ran.
+- To take someone away from a person/place.
+    - Vargas was **snatched from** his home by two armed men.

 ## Soil

 - The top layer of the earth